 You mentioned earlier that many people return year after year.
 What kind of people tend to fall in love with La Ventana and decide to stay?

 There’s a mix.
 Some are in their 30s or 40s and have been coming for years.
 They’ve built strong friendships here, maybe started families, and are now buying property.
-Others are retirees from the United States or Canada who seek a quieter, more fulfilling lifestyle.
-But it’s not just about age.
+Others come from tech backgrounds in California or Canada, working remotely and building a life around flexibility and adventure.
+La Ventana is only a two-hour flight from San Francisco, San Diego, or Vancouver, which makes it more accessible than people expect.
+But it’s not just about age or profession.
 There’s also a creative, slightly eccentric crowd here: people who love art, community events, dancing, dressing up, and making things happen.
 That blend is part of what makes La Ventana feel so alive.

 Land vs. Homes: What Buyers Are Choosing in La Ventana